nosilver4u/ewww-image-optimizer/readme.txt

 * added: PHP-based WebP Conversion via GD/Imagick in free mode when exec() is disabled
 * added: enable -sharp_yuv option for WebP conversion with the EIO_WEBP_SHARP_YUV override
 * added: WebP Conversion for CMYK images
+* added: WP-CLI command can be run with --webp-only option
 * added: Lazy Load for iframes, add 'iframe' in exclusions to disable
 * added: compatibility with S3 Uploads 3.x
 * changed: native lazy loading is now enabled for right-sized PNG placeholders, override with EIO_DISABLE_NATIVE_LAZY constant